XXhaos/store-scraper/README.md

 ## JSON Schema

-The project outputs **two JSON file types**.
+The project outputs **three JSON file types**.
 See the [online builder](https://minkcbos.retool.com/app/game-store-catalog) to help make URL schemas and see examples.

 ### 1. Bang File: `!.json`